dgwozdz/HN_SO_analysis/README.md

 ### 3.2 C++

-Not surprisingly, in case of C++ the similarities existing for C and C# are repeated.
+Not surprisingly, in case of C++ the similarities existing for C and C\# are repeated.

 ![](readme_graphics/plots/20180602_c++_HN_all_match_score_cum_s_HN_all_match_score_cum_HN_all_match_cnt_cum_s_HN_all_match_cnt_cum_d_since2008-09-16.png)

 ### 3.3 Cobol

 Yes, Cobol.
 I wanted to say (write) *good, old Cobol*, however, I find such statement to be a little exaggeration for this, I would say *antique* programming language.
-If you don’t know what Cobol is, its name is an acronym from *common business-oriented language*, which resembles high similarity to English language.
+If you donâ€™t know what Cobol is, its name is an acronym from *common business-oriented language*, which resembles high similarity to English language.
 The aim of such a design was to be readable for both programmers and non-technical staff like managers.
 It was introduced in 1959(!) and was/is used in variety of environments, including banking and insurance.

 The plot below shows a high resemblance of cumulative number of questions on <span style="color:blue">SO</span> and cumulative number of topics with regard to this programming language on <span style="color:green">HN</span>.

 ![](readme_graphics/plots/20180602_cobol_SO_usage_cnt_cum_HN_all_cnt_cum_double.png)